1956 Jaguar XK-140 SE 3.4 FHC

 |Suspension:||Independent front suspension and rigid rear axle with semi-elliptic leaf springs|

 |Color exterior:||open to purchaser - please contact us for more info|

 |Color interior:||open to purchaser - please contact us for more info|

 |Mileage:||36,000 showing / 100 test miles after restoration|

 |Wheels:||Chrome Wire Wheels|

 |Engine #:||G 8255-8|

-September 2019 Update: This XK-140 SE is currently under restoration - if you are interested in purchasing this Coupe and would like a specific color combination, please contact us at your earliest convenience.
+July 2021 update: This Jaguar XK-140 SE FHC is currently under restoration to a Show-Driver level.
+If you are interested in purchasing this Coupe we could paint this Jaguar any color combination of your choice, please contact us at your earliest convenience.

 This highly original numbers-matching XK-140 SE was built in June of 1956, and delivered new to Louis R. Emme at the US Embassy in Oslo, Norway.
 Known by the current owner for more than a decade, the XK-140 SE has been kept in storage for many years, and is in very appealing and honest condition maintaining a high degree of originality throughout.
 The coupe is straight and free of any major corrosion issues.